Jon worked with Shift Foundation from 2011 until August 2020, when he became a founding member of Shift Collective in the US.

-Jon graduated from Kalamazoo College with a Bachelor of Arts in religion.
+Jon graduated from Kalamazoo College with a Bachelor of Arts in religion and an emphasis in development economics.
 He loves cheesy movies and can often be heard quoting them, to the great annoyance of his friends and family.

 +1 504 383-4652